-This approach is when the two parties cannot agree either on the terms or the divorce itself.
+This approach is when the two parties cannot agree either on the terms of the divorce or the divorce itself.
 The former spouses may agree on some of the matters, but if the two disagree on any part of it then it is considered Contested.

-Uncontested, unlike Contested, is when both parties agree on the terms without having to go to court.
-This is the most ideal type as the court does not need to divide up any assets or make decisions about child support or custody.
+An uncontested divorce, unlike a contested divorce, is when both parties agree on the terms of the divorce without having to go to court.
+This is the most ideal type of divorce, as the court does not need to divide up any assets or make decisions about child support or custody.

 This legal process is when the two parties decide they want to avoid court and achieve a settlement that they both can agree on.
 As a result, this method can be very beneficial to both parties and is very cost effective as well.

-In this case, the parties, though working collaboratively to achieve a negotiated settlement, are not neutral.
-Each lawyer provides his or her client with independent legal advice regarding any proposed agreements.
+In this case, the parties work collaboratively to achieve a negotiated settlement.
+Each party should have their own divorce attorney.
+Each divorce attorney will provide his or her client with independent legal advice regarding any proposed agreements.

 Divorce can be a difficult situation to go through.
-Attorney Kay Snyder is here to help you with all of your legal needs.
-So contact us to set up an appointment with one of Minnesota’s most experienced and well-trusted attorney.
+We are here to help you with all of your legal needs.
+Contact us to set up an appointment with one of Minnesota’s most experienced and well-trusted divorce attorneys.